GitHub4lrg/Flight_Market_2022/README.md

 ## Presentation

 We used story in Tableau to make our presentation with the simplest and visually appealing.
-To view our presentation, follow the [link]().
+To view our presentation, follow the [link](https://public.tableau.com/views/FlightMarket2022/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link).

-## Tools Integration

-You can find here access to all the tools we used for this project:

- -	Tableau - Presentation, follow the [link]().
- -	Python - Cleaning/Wrangling, follow the [link]().
- -	Python - ML & Models, follow the [link]().